Machine Learning & AI Bootcamp

 One sentence.
 What’s under the hood of GPT/Claude/LLaMA, what you can actually do with them, and where they fail.

 Topics.
-The transformer, attention mechanism, scaling laws · pretraining, fine-tuning, RLHF/DPO at survey level · prompt engineering, structured output, function calling · parameter-efficient fine-tuning (LoRA, QLoRA, PEFT) · RAG: chunking, embedding, retrieval, reranking, generation · diffusion models (intuition + practical use) · evaluation: BLEU, ROUGE, LLM-as-judge, human eval, why all of these are partial · agentic systems and tool use · safety, alignment, hallucination, bias.
+The transformer, attention mechanism, scaling laws · pretraining, fine-tuning, RLHF/DPO at survey level · prompt engineering, structured output, function calling · parameter-efficient fine-tuning (LoRA, QLoRA, PEFT) · RAG: chunking, embedding, retrieval, reranking, generation · diffusion models · evaluation: BLEU, ROUGE, LLM-as-judge, human eval · agentic systems and tool use · safety, alignment, hallucination, bias.

 Module 8 — MLOps and deployment